tarndt/usbd/README.md

 }
 ```

 A `usbdlib.NbdStream` can then be configured to communicate with the kernel NDB facility and is passed to `usbdlib.ReqProcessor` which acts as a proxy between the kernel which is handling NDB requests and the users `usbdlib.Device` implementation.
+A command-line server, [usbdsrvd](https://github.com/tarndt/usbd/tree/master/cmd/usbdsrvd), is included to allow easy testing of the USDB engine and reference devices.
+This server will make a [chosen device](https://github.com/tarndt/usbd/tree/master/pkg/devices) available as `/dev/nbdX` after which time it can be formatted and mounted or otherwise used as any other block device.

 ```
 cmd